 Students will have the opportunity to work on site-specific urban design projects for grassroots organizations and institutions locally and internationally.
 Collaborations are possible with other institutions such as the University of Venice, Katholieke Universiteit Leuven (Belgium), Technische Universiteit Eindhoven (the Netherlands), UC San Diego, and Morgan State University in Baltimore.
 Studio opportunities will also be available in India, China, and Southeast Asia.

-The program is well suited for students of varied backgrounds including liberal arts and social sciences.
+The program is well suited to students of varied backgrounds including liberal arts and social sciences.
 Reflecting The New School's traditional commitment to rigorous inquiry and civic engagement, the program is aimed at design professionals, social scientists, urban activists, community leaders, and managers of nonprofit organizations and government agencies who wish to critically address urgent issues of contemporary urbanization.

 Graduates will be prepared to work in research, community development, and planning in government and urban agencies and development practices, nonprofits, nongovernmental organizations, and design firms.
 Students will also be well positioned to pursue PhDs and move on to academic careers.